voidjj/form-builder/README.md

 # Usage

-Open browser on adderss: localhost:8080
+Open browser on address: localhost:8080

+# Features

+- Possible of make form structure without defining the type.
+- Possible of store and load forms in browser.

 # Todo

-1. Add save forms in file functionality
+1. Add save forms as file functionality
-2. Add preview mode functionality.
-3. Add tests for all components
+2. Add tests for all components

-# Know bugs

-1. Problem with loading sub forms from browser

 # License